WRAPUP 4-Russian bombardment kills 3 in Ukraine's second city Kharkiv | Law-Order

 The biggest conflict in Europe since World War Two has killed thousands of people, left cities and towns in ruins, and seen more than 6 million Ukrainians flee their country.
 About half returned after Russia abandoned an early advance on the capital Kyiv in the face of fierce resistance bolstered by Western weapons.

-WAVE OF BOMBARDMENTS After taking Luhansk, Russian forces are now concentrating on seizing control of the neighboring Donetsk province.
+WAVE OF BOMBARDMENTS After taking Luhansk, Russian forces are now concentrating on seizing control of the theneighboringg Donetsk province.

 Ukraine's general staff said on Monday that Russia had launched a wave of bombardments as they seek to take Donetsk, the other province in Donbas, which has been partly controlled by Russian-backed separatists since 2014.
 It said the widespread shelling amounted to preparations for an intensification of hostilities.